logo_le strade del gusto.jpeg

 Autumn is the season when olives are harvested!
 But when exactly should they be picked?
 The timing of the harvest is crucial both for olives destined to produce oil and for those that will become the stars of our tables, that is, table olives.

 Generally, the harvest period goes from October to the end of December.
-In the case of table olives, the fruit should be large and rich in pulp, while to obtain oil with excellent organoleptic qualities, the fruit should not be overly ripe.
+In the case of table olives, the fruit must be large and rich in pulp, while to obtain oil with excellent organoleptic qualities, the fruit must not be overly ripe.

-Let's start from one of the territories most suited for their production: Parteolla.
+Let's start with one of the areas most suited to their production: Parteolla.

 "The origin of the toponym Parteolla is uncertain.
-Some scholars attribute its meaning to the Nuragic period, but certainly the most accredited theory leads to a Latin origin Pars Olea, the name by which the Romans would have called the area in question, to emphasize the widespread cultivation of the olive tree.”
+Some scholars attribute its meaning to the Nuragic period, but certainly the most accredited theory leads to a Latin origin, Pars Olea, the name by which the Romans would have called the area in question, to emphasize the widespread cultivation of olive trees.”

-In the territory of Parteolla, compared to the past, the varieties of olives grown have now decreased.
-Essentially today they are limited to “Sa Bianca”, also known as Pitz'e Carroga, and “Sa Tunda”, the so-called Tonda di Cagliari.
-There are also 2 other varieties that we can define as minor: “S’olieddu” or Bosana, and “S’olia de Paschixedda”.
+In the Parteolla area, the varieties of olives grown have now decreased compared to the past.
+Essentially today they are reduced to “Sa Bianca”, also known as Pitz'e Carroga, and “Sa Tunda”, the so-called Tonda di Cagliari.
+There are also two other varieties that we can define as minor: “S’olieddu” or Bosana, and “S’olia de Paschixedda”.

-The Tonda di Cagliari, from which a medium-light fruity oil can be obtained with aromas of ripe fruit, apple, berries, a slightly bitter taste and high sweetness, is also suitable for the production of table olives, that is, those we call olives in brine, which become the stars of both aperitifs and many dishes of traditional cuisine.
+The Tonda di Cagliari, from which a medium-light fruity oil can be obtained with aromas of ripe fruit, apple, berries, a slightly bitter taste and high sweetness, is also suitable for the production of table olives, that is, those we call olives in brine, which become the stars of both appetizers and many traditional dishes.

 2bd0779b-170c-46c0-8c16-9999041db9b7.jpg3b9db505-2c7a-4e63-ad8d-85242cdfc5da.jpgec7bd7de-96c1-4f54-a6ca-e0fd022e6d31.jpg